 - Taxis are sometimes waiting at the port after the arrival of a ferry, but sometimes not.
 And with only 25 taxis on the island in total, chances of securing one after you disembark are low – unless you are super speedy and have sharp elbows.
 It’s much less of a gamble to pre-book a ride via Welcome Pickups than to hope for a taxi.
 Other benefits to Welcome Pickups over taxi: pre-paid online (taxis on Santorini only take cash), you can get a larger minivan-sized ride (Greek taxis have a strict 4-passenger limit), and you can arrange for a child car seat if needed.

-- Many of my favorite Oia hotels offer pre-arranged complimentary port transfer or will arrange a pre-booked taxi for their guests.
+- Some of my favorite Oia hotels offer pre-arranged complimentary port transfer or will arrange a pre-booked taxi for their guests.

 Santorini Port to Imerovigli